 As you can see on this map, the campground at Sylvan Lake State Park is small, with only 44 campsites.
 But, the size of the campground is one of the best things about Sylvan Lake.
 Small campgrounds equal fewer crowds!
 The downside is that it is really hard to get a reservation here so plan to book well in advance (or hope for a cancelation).

-The camp sites are spread out and each have beautiful mountain or lake views.
+The campsites are spread out and each has beautiful mountain or lake views.